WebAssembly/WASI/design/application-abi.md

 Current Unstable ABI
 --------------------

-The current WASI unstable ABI specifies only two exports from a WASI
-application:

-- `_start` - the program entry point
-- `memory` - linear memory used by the program

-The `_start` export must be WebAssembly function and will be used as the program entry point.
-This is the default name used by `lld` when linking WebAssembly modules.
-The embedder is expected to call this function once the module is instantiated.

-Many of the current WASI unstable APIs require sharing of linear memory between the application and the embedder.
-In order to use any such APIs the WASI module is expected to export its linear memory under the name `memory`.
+There are two kinds of modules:

+ - A *command* exports a function named `_start`, with no arguments and no return values.
+Environments shall call this function once, after instantiating the module and all of its dependencies.
+After this function exits, the instance is considered terminated and no further use of any of its exports should be permitted.

+ - A *reactor* exports a function named `_activate`, with no arguments and no return values.
+Environments shall call this function once, after instantiating the module and all of its dependencies.
+After this function exits, the instance remains live, and its exports may be accessed.

+Regardless of the kind, all programs accessing WASI APIs also export a linear memory with the name `memory`.
+Pointers in WASI API calls are relative to this memory's index space.

+In the future, as the underlying WebAssembly platform offers more features, we we hope to eliminate the requirement to export all of linear memory.

 Planned Stable ABI
 ------------------